PayaDev/PayaServices/Authorization Gateway/Process.md

 #### **What do the different identifiers mean?**
 Each request XML Data Packet must contain a valid identifier for its schema.
 The identifier you use will change depending on the context of the transaction being sent.
 Your integration team will become more familiar with the different identifiers as you begin to work on each milestone.
 However, a list of all the valid identifiers can be found below.

 •	**Authorize (A):** This is used in schemas for POP, TEL, WEB, BOC and Check 21 to indicate that an authorization is requested for the XML Data Packet being sent.
-It is also used to process credit transactions.

 •	**Recurring (R):** This is used in schemas for PPD, CCD, TEL and WEB to indicate that an authorization is requested for a single or reoccurring transaction.